ngoclinhng/C_Assembly_Intel_64/README.md

 # System call on MAC OS X

-1. Arguments are passed in registers rdi, rsi, rdx, r10, r8 and r9 for the first argument, second argument, third argument and so on.
+### Arguments are passed in registers rdi, rsi, rdx, r10, r8 and r9 for the first argument, second
+argument, third argument and so on.

-2. The system call number is in the register rax.
+### The system call number is in the register rax.

-   One important thing to keep in mind is that on Mac OSX we need to add `0x2000000` to the actual system call number before copying it to rax.
+   One important thing to keep in mind is that on Mac OSX we need to add `0x2000000` to the actual system call number before copying it into rax.

    How to find system call number?

-     1. Check the kernel version on your Mac machine by typing this command on the terminal `uname -v`.
+        Check the kernel version on your Mac machine by typing this command on the terminal `uname -v`.
 On my machine the output looks like this:

         ```